winccoa/winccoa-ae-ctrl-mtpimporter/README.md

 For detailed instructions on usage and integration, please refer to the datasheet: **"WinCCOAMTPExample.pdf."**

+### Contribute

+For building the project you need dll's from Release/MTPViewer.zip

 ## Conclusion

 MTP Importer offers a fast, efficient path from module description to a fully operational SCADA system.
 Less effort, higher quality, and reduced time-to-market.